beuted/typescript-workshop/01-get-started/README.md

 ###  Editor

-I recommend you to download [Visual Code](https://code.visualstudio.com/) that works exttrimly well.
+I recommend you to download [Visual Code](https://code.visualstudio.com/) that works really well.
 I've also tested the Sublime Text Plugin but it's not so great when projects are consequent.
 WebStorm (By Resharper/IntelliJ team) is probably a great tool also, especially if you come from the java world, but I never had the chance to test it.